kevinjxhnn/life_skills/preventionOfSexualHarassment/answers.md

 #### Q2.
 What would you do in case you face or witness any incident or repeated incidents of such behaviour?

-It is important to document the incident, speak up, report to HR, and seek help and emotional support for a safer environment.
+It is important to document the incident, speak up, file a formal complaint, report to HR/management, and seek emotional support for a safer environment.
+Keep in mind that each situation is unique and our approach may vary based on behavior severity and company policies.
+We can also consider taking legal action if necessary.

 ---